boots-edu/textbook/source/original/week5.md

 Using  __Inheritance\,__  we can build complex hierarchies of objects in order to define new types that are a  __type of__  some existing type\.

-Suppose I have a class Users that represents a system user on UD’s central IT system\.
+Suppose I have a class Users that represents a system user on UD's central IT system\.

 This class has private properties name and age\, and two functions to retrieve the values in these properties\.